-The Outer Banks Community Foundation awards quarterly grants to qualifying nonprofit organizations to help meet local needs and enrich the quality of life for all people in the Outer Banks.
+The Outer Banks Community Foundation awards grants to nonprofit organizations to help meet local needs and to enrich the quality of life for all people in the Outer Banks.

-Currently, the Community Foundation awards three types of grants:
+Currently, the Community Foundation awards four types of grants.
+Please read below for more information on our grant-making programs.

 Community Enrichment Grants